Skip to content

 General Information / Cytology Specimen Collection

-All samples: Please ensure the request form is not placed directly in the bag with the sample but attached to the outside pocket of the bag.
+Request forms and sample bags: Please ensure the request form is fully and legibly completed with relevant clinical details and attached to the outside of the sample bag.
 Sample bags with a pocket are available for this purpose.

-Serous and Cyst Fluids: A fresh representative specimen should be sent to the laboratory in a 25mL white-topped Universal container.
-These should reach the laboratory as soon as possible, but if they are taken at the weekend or out of hours they can be refrigerated.
+Cyst Fluids: A fresh representative specimen should be sent to the laboratory in a 25mL or 50mL white-topped Universal container.

-Seminal fluids/Sperm samples for fertility and post vasectomy analysis: For comprehensive information for all aspaect of the service please use the following link: www.yorkhospitals.nhs.uk/andrology
+Semen samples for fertility and post vasectomy analysis: For comprehensive information for all aspects of the service please use the following link: www.yorkhospitals.nhs.uk/andrology

 Cytology Specimen Container guide: